shreyastc/Datasets/README.md

 # Datasets
-Sample data set files to work on with for visualization
+Sample data sets and jupyter notebook files to work on with